eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

 ```python
 print("Hello!")
 ```
-takes a parameter (the input to the function is `"Hello"`), but it does not return a value.
+takes an argument (the input to the function is `"Hello"`), but it does not return a value.

 But the `input()` function does return a value.
 The return type is `str`.
-When the function is *invoked*, when it is done executing it returns a value.
+When the function is *invoked*, it returns a value after it is done executing.
 You may do whatever is useful with that return value.
 In the example below the value returned by the `input()` function is stored in the variable `name`:

 ```python
 name = input("Enter your name")
 ```

 Another example is the `random()` function, which returns a `float`.
 We may choose to store the value that is returned in a variable.
-Or we may choose to pass that return value as a parameter to another function:
+Or we may choose to pass that return value as an argument to another function:

 ```python
 # Store the return value in a variable: